 Once the air filter is back in the unit, you’ll start to notice some changes in its performance.
 There are many benefits that you can expect after cleaning your unit.

-First, the unit’s performance will improve, which is essential on hot summer days.
+- The unit’s performance will improve, which is essential on hot summer days.
 Clogged air filters make the AC struggle to perform and can cause constant breaking down.
 By cleaning the air filter often, you make the unit more durable.

-The second is that you will save money.
+- You will save money.
 You won’t need as much energy to power your AC as when you use a clean air filter.
 When they’re full of dirt and debris, air filters require more energy to function, which drives up your electricity bill.

-The third benefit is that you will save on the overall cost since you don’t need to hire a professional frequently to fix the unit.
+- You will save on the overall cost since you don’t need to hire a professional frequently to fix the unit.

-Finally, you will notice better air quality in your room or home.
+- You will notice better air quality in your room or home.
 Air filters remove any debris, particles, and microbes from the air.
 A clean filter improves air quality and benefits your general health.

 When to Clean the Air Filter in your AC